minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Status and Issues Documentation Updated** - Updated STATUS.md and ISSUES.md to accurately reflect current project state
+- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to accurately reflect current project state:
+  - Verified actual state of experiments (checkpoint/, outputs/, tables, plots)
+  - Documented current limitations and pending work
+  - Updated next iteration priorities based on actual state
-- ✅ **Current State Verified** - Verified actual state of experiments:
+- ✅ **State Verification** - Verified actual state of experiments by inspection:
   - Training: 12 model.pkl files exist in checkpoint/ (trained Dec 9 02:35-02:47)
   - Forecasting: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all targets/horizons
   - Nowcasting: All 6 backtest JSON files show "status": "failed" with CUDA errors
-- ✅ **Documentation Cleaned** - Removed outdated information and focused on current issues
+  - Tables: 7 tables exist in nowcasting-report/tables/ (from previous iterations)
+  - Plots: 11 PNG files exist in nowcasting-report/images/ (from previous iterations)

 **What Was NOT Done This Iteration:**
+- ❌ No code changes - No actual code modifications or improvements
 - ❌ No experiments run - No training, forecasting, or backtesting experiments executed (Step 1 will handle via agent_execute.sh)
+- ❌ No table/plot regeneration - Tables and plots exist from previous iterations but were not regenerated this iteration
+- ❌ No report section updates - Report sections were not modified this iteration
 - ❌ CUDA fixes NOT verified - Code fixed in previous iterations but backtests still show "failed" (needs re-run to verify fix works)
 - ❌ DDFM improvements NOT tested - Code implemented in previous iterations but forecasting experiments not re-run to compare with baseline
+- ❌ Phase 0 correlation analysis NOT executed - Function exists but hasn't been run yet (can be done before training, no training required)
 - ❌ Legacy code cleanup NOT done - No deprecated code removed
-- ❌ No code changes made - This iteration only updated documentation files
-- ⚠️ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts)
+- ⚠️ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts).
+Manual compilation required: `cd nowcasting-report && ./compile.sh`.
+All build artifacts will be saved to `compiled/` directory.
+After compilation, verify page count < 15 pages and check for LaTeX errors.

-**Note:** This iteration focused on documentation updates to accurately reflect the current project state.
+**Note:** This iteration was primarily documentation/status tracking.
+No actual code changes, table/plot regeneration, or report updates were made.
 Models exist (12 .pkl files) but were trained before latest code improvements (mult_epoch_pretrain, batch_size optimization).
 All backtest results failed with CUDA errors.
 Experiments need to be run (Step 1 will handle automatically via agent_execute.sh) to verify CUDA fixes and test DDFM improvements.
 Re-training and re-running experiments needed to test improvements and verify fixes.

 ---